Satyam-Maru/MeetAI/README.md

 2.  **Create a Room**: Click on the "Create Room" button to open a modal where you can either enter a custom room name or generate a random one.
 3.  **Join a Room**: Enter the room name or paste the invite link into the input field and click "Join Room".
 The input field will validate if the room exists.
 4.  **Host Controls**: As a host, you'll see a floating menu button.
     * **Waiting Room**: Click the menu button to access the waiting room, where you can approve or reject participants.
     * **Joined Users**: From the menu, you can also view a list of all participants currently in the room and remove them if necessary.
+    * **Live Captions**: Toggle live captions for the meeting.